softwareconstruction240/softwareconstruction/chess/2-server-design/server-design.md

 ## Creating Sequence Diagrams

-Based upon your understanding of the requirements provided by [Phase 3](../3-web-api/web-api.md) you now must create one or more sequence diagrams that demonstrates the flow of interactions between your application objects for each of the server endpoints.
+Based upon your understanding of the requirements provided by [Phase 3](../3-web-api/web-api.md) you now must create a sequence diagram that demonstrates the flow of interactions between your application objects for each of the server endpoints.

 ### Register Example

-An example of a sequence diagram for the `register` endpoint is given below.
-You can view this diagram on [SequenceDiagram.Org](https://sequencediagram.org/index.html?presentationMode=readOnly#initialData=IYYwLg9gTgBACgG2ATwKZQFAAdhTASxHxwDswYBldAN3W1wKNPICVUBzfAZzCmAIgkqUaoVT08hYsDIwAql3QARYBAmNpsgIIBXMAAsVagCb9gAI2CKYx8xgzsoEHVhgBiAEwAzD6gDs5jBsnDx8AiTuAO76+GCoMADaFDogIKhcXAC6GIgo6DAAtAB8lDToAFwwAPQ6ilAAOiQA3rXoJMAAtqgANDA4GZHQxr2oHcD4CAC+GMK0UMXB3Lz8+IKzYpVQHEvoABStUO1dvf1cg1DDMKPjCACUGIuhK2s0YsUKyqqV7KhgH1D7OpHVD3f5GYq2SoUACiABloQBhAAqMAOwIwYNUBQW2ye4XWaUqJB0CAQD1xy3xrzS7zqRkqIC2-FQ-0BbU6PT6VjOQ1BdKxRUhMAAkgA5GEsFFojknbnnS7XCbkkKU1ZCamoYq6Az0mCM1DM7X6NmHDn3I3gwXmSpiiVSoEckWipEAeRgwD0+gwFqxOJVYTVBNQlQ9BiREAA1qgSMqlgGXiI3sVZhV3Z7w1GYyn5sVcmgoJUPAAGIuNJqh-QZ6PTaPGeyOZyuNwBXwAZkCj1VgiiMTiiS0CCZxmQVwAHkssjkkPnCiVs5UanUy9LjlyBkMRmMJtNs364891YnCTAtiq9ivOad5ZubvdO-HD6IaUVMRBvr9WRe+Z8IBDrZQ4URe12S6DBbGxF9+TfVEHVA18IPvA8g0qA5YzxQMNQg+crigJxMF3XNp1TAAWItWzLAAiaFcOgENBwNYcYDAYBMwomsSGMIA).
+To get you started on creating your sequence diagram we have provided you with template that already contains a possible solution for the `register` endpoint, and place holders for the other six endpoints.
+You can view this diagram on [SequenceDiagram.Org](https://sequencediagram.org/index.html#initialData=IYYwLg9gTgBAwgGwJYFMB2YBQAHYUxIhK4YwDKKUAbpTngUSWDAEooDmSAzmFMARDQVqhFHXyFiwUgBF+wAIIgQKLl0wATeQCNgXFDA3bMmdlAgBXbDADEaYFQCerDt178kg2wHcAFkjAxRFRSAFoAPnJKGigALhgAbQAFAHkyABUAXRgAegt9KAAdNABvfMp7AFsUABoYXDVvaA06lErgJAQAX0xhGJgIl04ePgEhaNF4qFceSgAKcqgq2vq9LiaoFpg2joQASkw2YfcxvtEByLkwRWVVLnj2FDAAVQKFguWDq5uVNQvDbTxMgAUQAMsC4OkYItljAAGbmSrQgqYb5KX5cAaDI5uUaecYiFTxNAWBAIQ4zE74s4qf5o25qeIgab8FCveYw4DVOoNdbNL7ydF3f5GeIASQAciCWFDOdzVo1mq12p0YJL0ilkbQcSMPIIaQZBvSMUyWYEFBYwL53hUuSgBdchX9BqK1VLgTKtUs7XVgJbfOkIABrdBujUwP1W1GChmY0LYyl4-UTIkR-2BkNoCnHJMEqjneORPqUeKRgPB9C9aKULGRYLoMDxABMAAYW8USmWM+geugNCYzJZrDZoNJHjBQRBOGgfP5Aph62Ei9W4olUhlsjl9Gp8R25SteRsNL20P3TOYrLYzChQ5P2JZmDY-AEgsgG-9i6uEjIwcD0sDN23Lhd3sdMKyzPsBwvYdpg0Cc3BgABxO1MSfOdXxCZhBk-eIEkQv9N3YO1ii7cDMEg88h1sbALCgbAEAMOAzQMZDqlnF8FzfJcomoEs1zSLJciI6oSLAzMO2ElAJTtE8z0HS8bEcFAyQgbwYAAKQgJAZ1YgwbG0BBQCDTjMI-FdcKSZ5BJySTRKtbs0A7RcwDgCAEGgOpJLFGRZKgqibDMYBnEQFA8AjbB6MIPUZzQjjnLM3ivx-cF-03IxyNPTAgA).

 ![Register Sequence Diagram](register-sequence-diagram.png)

 This diagram represent the following sequence for registering and authorizing a player.

-1. A `player`, using the chess client, calls the `register` endpoint.
+1. A `client`, acting as a chess player, calls the `register` endpoint.
 This request is made as an HTTP network request with the `/user` URL path and a body that contains her username, password, and email in a JSON representation.
 1. The `server` converts the HTTP request to an object representation that it passes to a registration service method.
 1. The `service` calls a data access method in order to determine if there is already a user with that username.
 1. The `data access` method checks the database and returns that there is no user with that name (null).